 Stuffing the Crochet Phone Stand

-Now, you will need to stuff the front little part where the phone will rest against to not slip away.
+Now, you will need to stuff the front part where the phone will rest against so not to slip away.

 So, start with crocheting one side closed first by doing the following: [re-attach your yarn, 7 sc dec around the opening, then use a tapestry needle to close the hole completely.
 Fasten off and weave in your ends.]

 Now, stuff it and repeat […] on the other side of the long tube.

 Finally, you will stuff the big wedge part of the pillow and sew it closed perpendicular to the tube part of the crochet phone stand, using the mattress stitch to prevent any seams from being shown.

 In order to crochet 2 pockets, do the following twice:

 R1: Ch 15 and starting from the 2nd ch from the hook, crochet 1 sc in each ch, turn (14 sts)